4strid/nekodb/README.md

 need the results of one call in a subsequent call you should still use a Promise chain to order your calls.

-### You must call ko.connect before creating your models
-Before you can create a Model, you must call ko.connect or you will get the error "ko.models is not a function" or "ko.Model is not a function"
+#### You must call ko.connect before creating your models or you will get the error "defined"

 ## Creating schemas